usethesource/rascal/src/org/rascalmpl/courses/Recipes/Languages/Exp/Abstract/Abstract.md

 .Details

 .Description
-The http://en.wikipedia.org/wiki/Abstract_syntax[abstract syntax] for a language is a data type that is used to represent programs in the language in an _abstract_ form.
+The [abstract syntax](http://en.wikipedia.org/wiki/Abstract_syntax) for a language is a data type that is used to represent programs in the language in an _abstract_ form.
 Abstract syntax has the following properties: